 When a patient is considering prostate cancer treatment, is highly advised to consider the pathology of prostate cancer.
 A patient might consider or search for stage 2 prostate cancer treatment or stage 3 prostate cancer treatment, but the more effective way to think about prostate cancer treatment is to understand whether it is low grade or high-grade.

 What are the best medical treatments for early stages of prostate cancer?

-Low grade prostate cancer
+Low grade localised prostate cancer

-Low-grade prostate cancer is a very common occurence and does not need radical treatment.
+Low-grade prostate cancer is a very common occurrence and does not need radical treatment.
 Men with low grade prostate cancer are placed into an active surveillance program whereby the PSA is monitored on a regular basis and from time to time a multi-parametric MRI scan performed.